ryanking/conveyor/README.txt

 The payload for all of these is a stream of bytes.
 Conveyor will stream it back exactly as it was given.

-Ok, actually rewinding functionality is still TODO, but should be done soon.

 == REQUIREMENTS:

 * Ruby